 Michelle Obama's Becoming proved to me that, on top of everything else I already knew about her, she is also one hell of a writer.

-"John Wayne: A Love Song," "7000 Romaine, Los Angeles 38," "On Self-Respect," "On Keeping a Notebook," and "Marrying Absurd" are five essays in Slouching towards Bethlehem that remind me why Didion is one of my all-time favorite nonfiction writers.
+"John Wayne: A Love Song," "7000 Romaine, Los Angeles 38," "On Self-Respect," "On Keeping a Notebook," and "Marrying Absurd" are five essays in Slouching towards Bethlehem that remind me why Didion is one of my literary inspirations.

-As for Brief Interviews with Hideous Men, there is a reason why David Foster Wallace has been my favorite author since high school English.
+DFW does it again in Brief Interviews with Hideous Men.
 I will likely never find someone who writes about anxiety/depression/sexual tension/the human mind/life in a more poignantly badass way than he does.
 Nor will I likely find someone whose footnotes and meta-dialogues are more humorous, absurd, or madly genius than his actual text.
 RIP, DFW.

 People often ask me for book recommendations, so below I have shared a few of my favorite reads from this year.

 Longstanding favorites are listed on the main page.

 TRICK MIRROR: REFLECTIONS ON SELF-DELUSION

 Perhaps the only reality TV star who has been able to eloquently analyze and critique her time on air, Tolentino electrifies with her sharp, assertive, and humorous voice in this series of nine essays.

 A GREAT PROVIDER IS ONE WHO LEAVES: ONE FAMILY AND MIGRATION IN THE 21ST CENTURY

 Like Evicted by Matthew Desmond, this book is written with grace, humanity, and emotional attention to detail.
 DeParle spent years following one immigrant family all over the world, from the Philippines to Galveston, Texas, and his dedication to their story shows.